ek8terina/Gendering/README.md

 2. Gender API Key (and credits)
 3. NamSor API Key (and credits)
 4. Genderize.io Key (and credits)
+5. Python and R to run from command line

 ## Quickstart: How to Run
 1. Clone or download this repo to local machine